-Ideally, find a surface that’s a little more forgiving than sidewalk pavement, particularly at the earlier stages of your walking program.
+Ideally, find a surface that’s a little more forgiving than sidewalk pavement, particularly in the early stages of your walking program.

 Locate scenic and pleasant routes

-Learn your local areas, explore parks and other outdoor features, and establish some pleasant walking routes that’ll keep you engaged and excited to walk.
+Learn your local area, explore parks and other outdoor locations, and establish some pleasant walking routes that will keep you engaged and excited to walk.

-Additionally, if you can walk outside in nature or near trees, the air quality and overall experience might be better for you than grinding out 10 miles on urban sidewalk.
+Additionally, if you can walk outside in nature or near trees, the air quality and overall experience might be better for you than grinding out 10 miles on urban sidewalks.

 Walking is an effective and accessible way to add exercise to your life.
 Walking has numerous scientifically proven health benefits, and you can adjust the intensity and distance based on your current fitness level.